jcmkang/NLP-MultinomialNB_Project/README.md

 ## About
-This project is an extension of another one of my projects I did in my Intro to Data Science class.
-This project is an example of using Natural Language Processing as it utilizes Mutlinomia Naive Bayes model to predicit the rating of a hotel review by using text tokens.
-The preliminary dataset is a sample data of Trip Advisor's Hotel reviews and their ratings.
-The trained model will be used to predict if a new set of reviews are positive or negative.
+This project is an extension of a project I completed during my Intro to Data Science class.
+It serves as an example of Natural Language Processing (NLP) implementation, utilizing the Multinomial Naive Bayes model to predict the ratings of hotel reviews based on text tokens.
+The preliminary dataset consists of a sample of hotel reviews and their corresponding ratings from TripAdvisor.
+The trained model will be employed to determine whether a new set of reviews is positive or negative.

 ## Source
 Alam, M. H., Ryu and W.-J., Lee ([source](https://zenodo.org/record/1219899#.Y9Y_N9JBwUE))

 ## About the dataset
-* The dataset is a sample data of hotel reviews from Trip Advisor.
+* The dataset a sample containing 20,491 hotel reviews from TripAdvisor.
-* It contains 20,491 reviews and their rating.
+* Each review is associated with a rating.

-## Questions to think about
+## Key Questions
-1. Does the MultinomialNB model work with this text classification problem?
+1. Does the MultinomialNB model effectively address this text classification problem?
-2. Create and test the model with a new set of reviews.
+2. How does the model perform when tested with a new set of reviews?

 ## Code Features
-Jupyter Notebook, Pandas DataFrame, Numpy, Matplotlib, Scikit-learn, Nltk
+* Jupyter Notebook
+* Pandas DataFrame
+* Numpy
+* Matplotlib
+* Scikit-learn
+* NLTK